Undergraduate Application Procedures FAQs

-Please visit the SOAS webpage on undergraduate entry requirements for detail of A level and International Baccalaureate entry requirements.
+Please visit the SOAS webpage at undergraduate entry requirements and click on your chosen programme for detail of A level, International Baccalaureate and other commonly accepted entry requirements.
 You can also find these details under the individual programme information pages.
 On these pages you will also be able to find a link giving equivalencies for a range of commonly encountered qualifications.

 If you would like information on the acceptability of qualifications not detailed on these pages, please email firstname.lastname@example.org.

 I want to apply for a joint degree programme.
 What will the entry requirements be?

 For joint programmes, the entry requirement is set at the level of the subject with the higher requirement.

 I want to apply for a joint degree programme.
 How do I select the programme with the right major or minor subjects for me?
 Does the order of the two subjects as advertised in UCAS listings or the SOAS prospectus have meaning?